 5. I don’t expect my husband to take my last name.

 I also don’t expect him to move his last name to the middle position.
 Or to hyphenate his last name with mine.
 So why should I be expected to do any of this?
 Now, if both partners want to do this, great.
-Changing your name after marriage is a personal choice that shouldn’t be open to judgement.
+Changing your name after marriage is a personal choice that shouldn’t be open to judgment.
 But if neither is compelled, then why?
 Which brings me to my next point.